Pampanga State University

-Pampanga State University (PSU or PamSU), formerly Don Honorio Ventura State University (DHVSU) is a state university in Bacolor, Pampanga, Philippines.
-It has six satellite campuses in Apalit, Candaba, Porac, Mexico, Santo Tomas and Lubao in the province of Pampanga.
-It is considered as the oldest vocational school in Far East Asia.
+Pampanga State University (Pampanga State U), formerly and still commonly referred to as Don Honorio Ventura State University (DHVSU) is a state university in Bacolor, Pampanga, Philippines.
+It was founded by Augustinian friar, Fr.
+Juan P. Zita as “Escuela de Artes y Oficios de Bacolor” on November 4, 1861 upon the approval of Governor-General José Lémery e Ibarrola.

+The university has eight regular campuses in Apalit, Candaba, Porac, Mexico, Santo Tomas, Lubao, City of San Fernando, and Floridablanca in the province of Pampanga.
+It is the oldest state university in the Philippines that remains in operation and is recognized as the oldest vocational school in Far East Asia.